superluminar-io/aws_fundamentals_workshop/docs/labs/lab_4/1_hands_on.md

    - **AWS Management Console**:

-     - Navigate to the S3 service and find the bucket created by the stack.
+     - Navigate to the S3 service and find the bucket created by Pulumi.
-     - Navigate to the EC2 service and find the instance created by the stack.
+     - Navigate to the EC2 service and find the instance created by Pulumi.

    - **Connect to EC2 instance and interact with S3 bucket**: